dosgo/ngrok-c/README.md

 ##ngrok-c

-- ngrok client for c language.
+- the client of ngrok in language C
-- Before compiling you need to generate libpolarssl.a static library Reference polarssl official website.
+- Before compiling, you need to generate the libpolarssl.a static library(via polarssl official website).
-- contact email dosgo@qq.com.
+- contact me via email: dosgo@qq.com

 ##build

-ddns.cpp with https.cpp not used.
+ddns.cpp and https.cpp are abondoned

 #windows
-Build.bat run in cmd.
+run Build.bat in CLI.

 #linux
-Because not use makefile, so write a script sh compile, run build.sh
+run build.sh instead of makefile

 #openwrt